Federal Work Study (FWS) Employment

 Student workers that are not eligible for Federal Work Study funds, but the Financial Aid Office determines that they should receive assistance to off-set expenses.

-International students should confirm permission to work through International Student Services.
+International students aren't eligible for federal funded assistance.
+These students should confirm permission to work through International Student Services.

 230 Gallagher Student Center